Modeling Data Movement Performance on Heterogeneous Architectures: Abstract

 \section{Abstract}

-The cost of data movement on parallel systems varies greatly with machine architecture, job partition, and even nearby jobs.
+The cost of data movement on parallel systems varies greatly with machine architecture, job partition, and nearby jobs.
 Performance models that accurately capture the cost of data movement provide a tool for analysis, allowing for communication bottlenecks to be pinpointed.
 Modern heterogeneous architectures yield increased variance in data movement as there are a number of viable paths for inter-GPU communication.
-In this paper, we present performance models for the various paths of inter-node communication on modern heterogeneous architectures.
-We model the performance of utilizing all available CPU cores as well as the benefit of copying data to the CPUs when sending many messages.
-Finally, we present optimizations for a variety of MPI collectives based on the performance expectations provided by these models.
+In this paper, we present performance models for the various paths of inter-node communication on modern heterogeneous architectures, including the trade-off between GPUDirect communication and copying to CPUs.
+Furthermore, we present a novel optimization for inter-node communication based on these models, utilizing all available CPU cores per node.
+Finally, we show associated performance improvements for MPI collective operations.